Someone to Fight for Your Monthly Benefits

 But the effort is more than worth it if you get an approval and the monthly benefits that will reduce your financial stress and worry.

-Call Schneider, Schneider & Schneider today, and let us take care of your Social Security disability application or appeal, so that you can take care of your health.
+Call the Schneider Law Firm today, and let us take care of your Social Security disability application or appeal, so that you can take care of your health.

 We’re friendly to you, but forceful about your case.